Knowledge base

 - Click on Next.

-- Choose the domain type to assign to this new site:
+- Choose the type of domain to assign to this new site:

 - an already acquired domain name